Flash717/MyZWave/README.md

 # MyZWave
-Personal web API based on python-OpenZWave
+Personal web API based on python-OpenZWave using Flask

 Tested with python 3.6 on Mac and Ubuntu, recommended to use `virtualenv`